Overview and Definition

 Without consistency in accounting methods, there could be no way to understand or trust financial reports.
 When accountants from different companies use similar methodology, comparisons are easy to make.

 Since accountants follow this principle, investors and creditors are assured full disclosure of positives and negatives.

 Principle of Prudence:

 Through this principle, accountants assume that the company will continue its operations.

 Principle of Periodicity:

 This is vital for accurate and fair reporting in that it ensures that all revenues, losses, and other changes are recorded according to when they were received.
-Thus, revenue from one fiscal quarter cannot be held for reporting in order to bolster an under-performing period in the future.
+Thus, revenue from one fiscal quarter cannot be held and reported as compensation to bolster any under-performing periods in the future.

 Principle of Materiality / Good Faith:

-To follow this principle, accountants must exercise full disclosure when reporting financial information.
+To follow this principle, accountants must exercise full disclosure when they report financial information.